Computational Aspects of Nearly Single-Peaked Electorates: Introduction

-In this paper we present a systematic study of nearly single-peaked electorates.
+This paper is the first to systematically study notions of distances for nearly single-peaked electorates.
 Our main contributions are: \begin{itemize} \item We introduce three new notions of nearly single-peakedness.
-In addition, we study four notions that already have been defined or suggested in the literature. \item We explore connections between both existing and new notions by providing inequalities.
-These allow to compare these notions and better understand their relationship. \item We analyze the computational complexity of computing the distance of arbitrary preference profiles to single-peakedness.
-In most cases we show NP-completeness.
-For the $k$-candidate deletion distance, we present a polynomial-time algorithm. \item Finally, we demonstrate the usefulness of our results by proving dichotomy results for constructive coalitional weighted manipulation in veto elections that are nearly single-peaked. \end{itemize}
+In addition, we study six notions that already have been defined or suggested in the literature. \item We explore connections between both existing and new notions by providing inequalities.
+These allow one to compare these notions and better understand their relationship.
+We also briefly discuss to which degree axiomatic properties of single-peaked preferences transfer to nearly single-peaked preferences. \item We analyze the computational complexity of computing the distance of arbitrary preference profiles to single-peakedness.
+In most cases we show \np-completeness.
+For the $k$-candidate deletion distance, we present a polynomial-time algorithm. \item Finally, we analyze the computational complexity of the nearly single-peaked evaluation problem, where the task is to compute the distance for a given axis. \end{itemize}

-\paragraph{Related Work}
+\subsection{Related Work}

-Our paper fits in the line of research on single-peaked and nearly single-peaked preferences.
-Ballester and Haeringer~\cite{bal-hae:j:characterization-single-peaked} combinatorially characterize single-peaked elections by the means of forbidden subsequences.
-In the work of Brandt et al.~\cite{bra-bri-hem-hem:c:single-peaked} and Faliszewski et al.~\cite{fal-hem-hem-rot:j:shield} the complexity of winner problems and of dishonest behavior (e.g., the complexity of manipulation and control) in electorates with single-peaked preferences is investigated.
+The main computational problem studied in this work is recognizing nearly single-peaked preferences.
+For single-peaked preferences, the question of whether a given profile is single-peaked has received considerable attention. \citeA{bar-tri:j:psychological} were the first to prove that it requires only polynomial time to detect single-peaked preferences; their algorithm based on the consecutive ones problem requires $\mathcal{O}(m^2n)$ time for profiles with $n$ voters and $m$ candidates.
+This runtime was improved to $\mathcal{O}(mn+m^2)$ by \citeA{doignon1994polynomial} and finally to $\mathcal{O}(mn)$ by \citeA{esc-lan-oez:c:single-peak}.
+Our work, in contrast to these results, shows that computing the distance to single-peaked preferences is often computationally hard.
+The impact of single-peaked preferences on computational problems in social choice is generally well understood.
+Let us mention the work of \citeA{fal-hem-hem-rot:j:shield} and \citeA{bra-bri-hem-hem:j:single-peaked}, in which the complexity of winner problems and of strategic behavior (e.g., manipulation and control) in electorates with single-peaked preferences is investigated.
 These papers do not consider nearly single-peaked preferences, but mention them as future work.